 Since Andorra is basically tucked in the mountains, a lot of its terrain consists of snowy slopes and vast valleys.

-While it paints a pretty picture in the winter months, traveling to and fro can get to be quite challenging.
+While it paints a pretty picture in the winter months, travelling to and fro can get to be quite challenging.
 Roads often get snowed in during snowstorms and take a while to get cleared out completely.

 Keep in mind that all of this comes at a price.
 Property in prime locations will be more expensive than those tucked away somewhere far.